♣ Download a PDF copy of this document.

 - Compost used should be representative of the pile.
 Take handful samples (not large shovel full samples) from several locations in the pile.
 Dig into pile a couple of feet, do not take from dried-out outer layer of pile unless the pile was just turned.

 - Fill bucket to the ⅓ line with compost.
 Drop bucket squarely from approximately 1 foot high to the ground (hard surface) 10 times.
+Use gravity to drop the bucket, not force.

 - Fill bucket to the ⅔ line.
 Drop bucket squarely from approximately 1 foot high to the ground 10 times.